shinybrar/science-platform/deployment/helm/README.md

 In a development environment, the `base` installation needs to be augmented to additionally install and provision,

-- A `traefik` Ingress Controller
+- Install `traefik` Ingress Controller
-- Persistent Volumes and Persistent Volume Claims for the Skaha Workload and Skaha System Namespaces
+- Configure Persistent Volumes and Persistent Volume Claims for the Skaha Workload and Skaha System Namespaces
-- Setup a TLS certificate for the `traefik` Ingress Controller
+- Setup a TLS certificate for the `traefik` Ingress Controller -

 The `dev.override.yaml` file is a YAML file that contains the necessary overrides for the `base` service  to achieve the above requirements.